fampat/fampat-civ6-mod-fortifai/README.md

 All this only kicks in on AI vs. Human or vice versa, AI vs. AI is not modified.
 Having some AI allies is more of a help then ever!

-If youre a player who dont like asymmetrical gameplay, this mod is _not_ for you.
+If you're a player who don't like asymmetrical gameplay, this mod is _not_ for you.

-[b]Whats next?[/b]
+[b]What's next?[/b]
 - Nothing planned right now, might change!

 [b]Known issues[/b]